 Data visualization is the key to getting practical insights faster

 The simplicity and efficiency of data visualization are making it a preferred tool to drive business results today.
 So much so that data visualization is now becoming critical to effective analytics programs.
 Tools like Tableau, Qlik, and Adobe’s Data Workbench are being used by organizations to improve overall customer experience, compete in the market, and consequently further their business goals.
-Data visualization tools allow business users to analyze large volumes of data in a simplified way and enable them to make faster and more informed decisions every day.
+Data visualization tools allow you to analyze large volumes of data in a simplified way and enable you to make faster and more informed decisions every day.

 Having a digital analytics roadmap is vital